inbo/tutorials/content/tutorials/git_authentication/index.md

 account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 The installation of Git, R and RStudio at INBO, is done by IT administrators who follow [these installation instructions for admins](../../installation/administrator/).
-In addition, the useR is asked to do some extra steps after installation of [Git](../../installation/user/user_install_git/), [R](../../installation/user/user_install_r/) and
+In addition, the user is asked to do some extra steps after installation of [Git](../../installation/user/user_install_git/), [R](../../installation/user/user_install_r/) and